-Sullivan Vineyards is located just minutes off the main busy “wine strip” of Highway 29 in the heart of Rutherford, a part of the valley sometimes described as the 50 yard line of the Napa Valley due to its central location.
-Their location makes it very easy to find yet at the same time seems as if you have landed in the middle of an oasis away from all the traffic and hustle and bustle.
-It is quiet here!
-There is a pond on the estate as well as beautifully landscaped gardens with bucolic views overlooking the pond.
-The wine tasting room adjoins the barrel room and is across from the main residence (formerly where the Sullivan’s lived, it is now used for private events).
+The winery is located just minutes off the main busy “wine strip” of Highway 29 in the heart of Rutherford, a part of the valley sometimes described as the 50 yard line of the Napa Valley due to its central location.
+Their location makes it very easy to find yet at the same time seems as if you have landed in the middle of an oasis away from all the traffic and hustle and bustle of Highway 29.
+It is quiet here among the beautifully landscaped gardens with bucolic views overlooking the pond.
+The wine tasting room adjoins the barrel room and is located across a courtyard from the main residence (formerly where the Sullivan’s lived, it is now used for private events).
 The home and winery was designed by John Marsh Davis – known for his ‘organic’ style of architecture including Joseph Phelps Winery and Rutherford Hill Vineyards.

 The 2016 Rutherford Sauvignon Blanc (100% varietal) shows tropical aromas on the bouquet with more subtle notes of citrus.
 On the palate displays flavors of lemon-lime, with notes of mineralities.
 Crisp but not overly zesty, this wine is very well balanced on the palate between ripeness and acidity.
 It shows a clean finish with fruit that lingers for some time.